brunokoga/pathfinder-markdown/prd_markdown/monsters/universalMonsterRules.md

 _Format_: rock catching; _Location_: Defensive Abilities.

 **Rock Throwing (Ex)**  This creature is an accomplished rock thrower and has a +1 racial bonus on attack rolls with thrown rocks.
 A creature can hurl rocks up to two categories smaller than its size; for example, a Large hill giant can hurl Small rocks.
-A ârockâ is any large, bulky, and relatively regularly shaped object made of any material with a hardness of at least 5.
+A “rock” is any large, bulky, and relatively regularly shaped object made of any material with a hardness of at least 5.
 The creature can hurl the rock up to five range increments.
 The size of the range increment varies with the creature.
 Damage from a thrown rock is generally twice the creature's base slam damage plus 1-1/2 its Strength bonus.

 _Format_: rock throwing (120 ft.); _Location_: Special Attacks (damage is listed in Ranged attack).